 Research the company or market

-Researching the company or target market allows you to find out what the target audience wants in terms of tastes and preferences and enables you to write an introduction letter that covers precisely what interests them the most.
+Researching the company or target market allows you to find out what the target audience wants in terms of tastes and preferences and enables you to write this letter that covers precisely what interests them the most.

 Identify a need

-Once you have done your research on your introduction letter’s target audience, it is easier for you to establish their needs.
-For instance, if your audience is another business, you might identify that the business has a need for your services.
-If your target audience is clients, you might find out that they actually need the products your company manufactures.
+Once you have done your research on your target audience, it is easier for you to establish their needs.
+For instance, if your audience is another business, you might identify that the business needs your services.
+If your target audience is clients, you might find out that they need the products your company manufactures.
 Establishing your target audience’s needs helps you to provide the most relevant information about your business.

 Write a compelling introduction

 After you have conducted your research and identified a need, it is time to write the letter.
-Begin your letter with a robust opening statement, for example, using your business’s slogan or a remarkable quote.
-By doing this, you are able to capture the recipient’s attention and interest in wanting to learn more about your business.
+Begin it with a robust opening statement, for example, using your business’s slogan or a remarkable quote.
+By doing this, you can capture the recipient’s attention and interest in wanting to learn more about your business.
 This ensures that they read your entire letter.

 Include all the relevant information